 If Elasticsearch does not automatically work again after cleaning up some disk space, restart it under Settings > System > Services or with sudo systemctl restart elasticsearch.service.
 If this is not working either, you may need to disable Elasticsearch's read-only mode.
-See Disk Watermark for a how-to.
+See ElasticSearch Index Locked Due to Low Free Disk Space for a how-to.

 Deleting the files given above should be enough to resume operation.
 If the disk on your ASGARD Analysis Cockpit is full because of growing data over time, the disk space should be increased.
-If that is not an option you can delete old scans as described in section Regain Disk Space.
+If that is not an option you can delete old scans as described in section Potentially Unneeded / Dated Files.